iron-fish/ironfish/simulator/README.md

 There is currently no clean way to stop a simulation, sending `SIGINT` via `CTRL + C` will result in a clean shutdown.

+# Documentation
+If desired, documentaiton can be generated via `yarn docs:generate; yarn docs:open`